Camel’s milk: an untapped resource

 “But definitely, I can see that nutrient profile playing a role in why it would be a really good choice to use in the development of an infant formula,” she says.

 So, what does it taste like?
 According to Steingiesser, camel’s milk is the most similar animal milk to cow’s milk.
 Good Earth dairy recently blind-tested a camel milk product on consumers, and all the participants in the study thought they were drinking cow’s milk.

 “But the whole process is critical to the palate,” he says.
 “We’ve tried the camel milk from our competitors over east, and we think it doesn’t taste as nice.
-Obviously we’re biased, but I think it’s our technology and the processing and the handling of the milk, and the husbandry of the animals that makes a difference.”
+Obviously we’re biased.
+But I think it’s our technology and the processing and the handling of the milk, as well as the husbandry of the animals that makes a difference.”

 Camels’ personalities also vary widely, and they are rarely as docile as Daisy the dairy cow.

 “They can get aggressive,” Steingiesser admits.
 “They’re not used to humans.
 So, unlike cows, they don’t turn and run away from you; they’ll actually turn and face you and charge if they feel threatened.
 So it can be a hazardous activity if you don’t know what you’re doing!”

 However, the methods that Good Earth Dairy employs mean the camels usually calm very quickly.
 Beyond the odd kick here and there, they tend to be quite happy and relaxed.

 “It’s well and truly a five-star hotel we have for them,” Steingiesser says with a chuckle.